James-Burch/PP5-ML-PROJECT/README.md

 * scikit-learn==1.3.1
 * xgboost==1.7.6

-I have used seaborn for the heatmap plot for the correlated features.
-Pandas profiling to explore the dataset and remove 2 features due to 90% missing data.
-I have used matplotlib to plot scatterplots to show the predicted price vs actual price.
+* I used Seaborn to create the heatmap for correlated features and Pandas Profiling to explore the dataset, removing two features due to 90% missing data.

+* I used Matplotlib to create scatterplots comparing predicted and actual prices.

 ## Credits

-* I have used
-* You can break the credits section up into Content and Media, depending on what you have included in your project.
+* I have used the Code Insitute Template for this project which gave me all the majority of the file structure needed and the readme template to start with.
+* I also referred to multiple Code Institute lessons, including the scikit-learn modules and followed the Churnometer walkthrough to improve my understanding.
+* I also used youtube videos by 'codebasics' to view other ways of writing the code when I got stuck, I did not use any code copied from these videos but they inspired me to write my own a different way.
+* Thanks to my mentor for guiding me in the right direction and to the support channel on Slack for helping me identify the issue causing my error.
+* Thanks to my fellow students for sharing their knowledge, time and assisting me when I encountered errors or was unsure how to proceed.

 ### Content

-* The text for the Home page was taken from Wikipedia Article A
-* Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-* The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-### Media

-* The photos used on the home and sign-up page are from This Open Source site
-* The images used for the gallery page were taken from this other open-source site

-## Acknowledgements (optional)

-* In case you would like to thank the people that provided support through this project.
+* I wrote the text for the streamlit dashboard, drawing heavy inspiration from the Churnometer project, as it was the most recent piece of content I worked on.
+* I have used some emoji icons on the streamlit dashboard as I have a MacBook I can implement these via my keyboard